Iron Horse Express

-The Iron Horse Express, powered by a Ford commercial industrial engine, takes visitors on a half-mile ride through wooded portions of Deadwood that have been peppered with props, including a variety of animal statuary.
+The Iron Horse Express, an Allan Herschell Company original, powered by a Ford commercial industrial engine, takes visitors on a half-mile ride through wooded portions of Deadwood that have been peppered with props, including a variety of animal statuary.
 From the open-air cars, passengers are sure to spot a wolf, a fox, a bear or two, and even an armadillo.
 The train fires up every 30 minutes starting at the top of the hour.
 It costs $3 per person to ride, and children aren’t the only ones who enjoy it: You’re never too old to claim a seat on the Iron Horse Express.

 Non-themed train rides are $3.
 Prices vary for themed train rides.

 During winter months the train does not operate on Thursdays.

 Dinosaur Canyon Coaster

 Round up your friends, family and kids and soar through our Dinosaur Canyon on Deadwood’s kiddie coaster designed for laughter and screams.